ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   supplement: [IMAGE],
 ) <img_skalm_test_accuracy>

-When the user prompts the system with this model then we split the question to sentences and then to encoded tokens maximum of 100 (same as the window we used for training) tokens.
+When users prompt the system with this model then we split the question to sentences and then to encoded tokens maximum of 100 (same as the window we used for training) tokens.
 If the question is less than 100, then we add a special padding token to the left as many times as needed in order to reach 100 tokens.